 DigestionAnal Itching, Appendicitis, Celiac Disease, Craving Crunchy Foods, Crohn's Disease, Duodenal Ulcer, Food allergy, Gastritis, H pylori infection, Lumps on Surface of Belly, Pain above belly button, Receding gums, Sores inside mouth, Stomach Ulcer, Strong food cravings, Strong hunger, Ulcerative Colitis, Wheat Intolerance, Yellow teeth

-Blood and CirculationAutoimmune Disorders, Blood dark in color, Blood thick / Congested lymph, Bloodshot Eyes, Chronic Fungus infection, Diabetes (Adult Onset), Excess saliva, Feet or Ankles Swelling, Flushes Easily, Gall Bladder Inflammation, Gallstones / Attack, Heat aggravates, Hepatitis (Past/Current), High Cholesterol, High Triglycerides, Hot Flashes, Hot in torso/chest area, Jaundice, Liver Sore, Multiple chemical sensitivity (MCS), Sensitivity to bright light, Sticky saliva, Sweat often, Swollen lymph nodes, Thalassemia Minor, Thick coating tongue, Wake up with sleep in eye, White tongue coating, Yellow eyes / sclera, Yellow tongue coating, Yellowish skin
+Blood and CirculationAutoimmune Disorders, Blood dark in color, Blood thick / Congested lymph, Bloodshot Eyes, Chronic Fungus infection, Diabetes (Adult Onset), Excess saliva, Feet or Ankles Swelling, Flushes Easily, Gall Bladder Inflammation, Gallstones / Attack, Heat aggravates my skin, Hepatitis (Past/Current), High Cholesterol, High Triglycerides, Hot Flashes, Hot in torso/chest area, Jaundice, Liver Sore, Multiple chemical sensitivity (MCS), Sensitivity to bright light, Sticky saliva, Sweat often, Swollen lymph nodes, Thalassemia Minor, Thick coating tongue, Wake up with sleep in eye, White tongue coating, Yellow eyes / sclera, Yellow tongue coating, Yellowish skin

 Kidney Bladder UrinaryBladder infection, Urinary Tract Infection